-Each team may note at the most five members of the team staff in the match record.
+1) Each team shall note at the most five members of the team staff in the match record.
 No other persons than those noted in the match record are allowed to be in their own substitution zone.
-With the exception of a time out, a member of the team staff must not enter the rink without the referees' permission.
-All coaching shall take place from the team's own substitution zone.
-Before the match, a member of the team staff shall sign the match record, and after this no amendments shall be allowed.
-Should a leader be recorded as both a leader and a player, he should always be considered a player in any uncertain situations regarding penalty offences in the substitution zone.
+With the exception of a time out, a member of the team staff shall not enter the rink without the referees' permission.
+All coaching shall take place from the team's own substitution zone where the team staff shall be situated during the match.
+Before the match, a member of the team staff shall sign the match record.
+After the start of the match no amendments shall be allowed except from possible corrections of incorrect numbering.
+Should a member of the team staff be recorded also as a player, he should always be considered a player in any uncertain situations regarding offences in the substitution zone.